Recently, one of our readers asked us how to clear the cache in WordPress.

 Upon activation, you need to click the ‘Purge SG Cache’ button in your top WordPress admin toolbar.

 The plugin will automatically clear your SiteGround WordPress cache.

 Method 4: Clear Your WordPress Firewall Plugin Cache

 You can clear your Sucuri cache by going to Sucuri » Firewall (WAF) in your WordPress admin panel.

-Then, select the ‘Clear Cache’ menu option and then click the ‘Clear Cache’ button.
+Then, select the ‘Clear Cache’ menu option and click the ‘Clear Cache’ button.

-Bonus tip: If you’ve recently moved your WordPress site, then you may also need to clear your DNS cache.
+Bonus tip: If you have recently moved your WordPress site, then you may also need to clear your DNS cache.
 This ensures you’re getting updated DNS information and accessing the newest version of your site.
 For more details, see our guide on how to clear your DNS cache.

 We hope this article helped you learn how to clear your cache in WordPress.
-You may also want to see our step by step guide on how to create an email newsletter and our expert picks of the best live chat software for small businesses.
+You may also want to see our guide on how to create an email newsletter and our expert picks for the best live chat software for small businesses.